Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 Rather my concern is whether income investors will continue to appreciate what both of these utilities have to offer.
 After all, the utility industry is monstrously capital intensive, and both Dominion and NextEra Energy must periodically tap equity markets for growth capital, as well as use shares as currency for acquisitions.

-Should risk free treasury yields eventually rise to 4%, 5%, or even 6% then investor demand for high-yield utilities could wither and both fast growing utilities might face harder times raising the capital they need to maximize their potential.
+Should risk-free treasury yields eventually rise to 4%, 5%, or even 6% then investor demand for high-yield utilities could wither and both fast growing utilities might face harder times raising the capital they need to maximize their potential.

 Bottom Line: Both Excellent Long-Term Dividend Growth Choices But Dominion Represents The Better Buy Right Now

 Don't get me wrong.
 I'm a huge fan of both of these utilities, and plan to own both eventually.
-However, while NextEra Energy has the slight edge in terms of absolute growth runway, and long-term dividend growth prospects, when it comes to the short to medium-term, Dominion Resources' valuation is simply far more attractive.
+However, while NextEra Energy has the slight edge in terms of absolute growth runway, and long-term dividend growth prospects, when it comes to the short to medium term, Dominion Resources' valuation is simply far more attractive.

 That's not to say that those wishing to own NextEra Energy can't necessarily open a position at today's price.
-Just be aware that in order to justify that you need to have a VERY long-term, (several decades) time frame.
+Just be aware that in order to justify that you need to have a very long term, (several decades) time frame.

 -----------------------------------------------------------------------------